taloubsn/SecOperations-Deployer/README.md

 1. **Wazuh**: A powerful open-source security platform for threat detection and response.
 2. **Graylog**: A centralized log management tool for log collection, analysis, and monitoring.
 3. **Shuffle**: An automation platform for security workflows and playbooks.
-4. **DFIR-IRs**: A set of tools for digital forensics and incident response.
+4. **DFIR-IRIS**: A set of tools for digital forensics and incident response.

 By using this repository, you can deploy these tools quickly and focus on securing your infrastructure rather than spending time on manual setup.